• About us

 A wooden arch created by Mahmood Kaiss with an arabesque motif was inspired by nanocrystal structures researched in the Light Matters Lab of Prof. Adi Salomon.

-Mahmood Kaiss’ wooden arch was inspired by nanocrystal structures researched by Prof. Adi Salomon.
+Mahmood Kaiss’s wooden arch was inspired by nanocrystal structures researched by Prof. Adi Salomon.
 Photo by Sharon Goldman

 A multiscreen work by sound artist Elad Shniderman and Prof. Moti Fridman uses 16 violinists to illustrate a new scientific discovery about patterns in the threshold between synchronization and chaos.